thirstycode/Raspi-output-catcher/README.md

 -	01:17:09 AM 22 07 --> total users unfollowed from kriti.sanon143 - 95
 -	01:12:46 AM 22 07 --> More following detected for shraddha.kapoor.sweet.
 Starting unfollow process
 -	01:12:40 AM 22 07 --> some error with unfollowing having username urvashirautela26
 -	01:12:39 AM 22 07 --> More following detected for realshrutihaasan.
-Starting unfollow process
--	01:12:35 AM 22 07 --> More following detected for manushi.chillar.insta.
+Starting unfollow proce-	0-	01:12:35 AM 22 07 --> More following detected for manushi.chillar.insta.
 Starting unfollow process
 -	01:12:28 AM 22 07 --> More following detected for disha.patani.updates.
 Starting unfollow process
 -	01:12:27 AM 22 07 --> some error with unfollowing having username tamannaah.143
 -	01:12:22 AM 22 07 --> More following detected for kriti.sanon143.
 Starting unfollow process